Discover the best low fade haircuts for men in 2026. Explore 45 styles, tips, maintenance advice, and how to choose the right low fade for you.

 What is a low fade haircut?

-A low fade haircut is a style where the hair gradually transitions from longer on top to very short or skin-level at the bottom sides of the head, starting just above the ear.
-It creates a clean, defined look with a smooth gradient.
+A low fade haircut is a style where hair gradually fades from longer on top to shorter sides, starting just above the ear.

 Are low fade haircuts high maintenance?